 Phillip Edward Konechne, 86, of Kimball, SD passed away Thursday, August 8, 2019 at the Sanford Chamberlain Care Center, Chamberlain, SD.
 Funeral Mass is 10:30 A.M.
 Monday, August 12, 2019 at St. Margaret’s Catholic Church in Kimball.
 A Committal Service with Military Honors will follow at St. Margaret’s Catholic Cemetery.
 Visitation will be held at the church from 5:00 – 7:00 P.M.
 Sunday, August 11, 2019 with a 7:00 P.M.
 Wake Service and Rosary.

-To send flowers in memory of Phillip Edward "Phil" Konechne, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Phillip Edward "Phil" Konechne, please visit our Heartfelt Sympathies Store.

 Phillip Edward Konechne was born on September 23, 1932 to Edward and Stella (Rybak) Konechne in Kimball, SD.
 He graduated from Kimball High School in 1950 and was drafted into the US Army in December of 1952.
 While serving his country during the Korean War in May of 1954, Phil was captured and held a prisoner of war until the armistice was signed.
 Following the end of the war, he was honorably discharged in September of 1954 and returned home to farm south of Red Lake and Kimball.
 Phillip was united in marriage to Maxine Mae Chmela on June 20, 1955 at St. Margaret’s Catholic Church in Kimball.
 They were together over 60 years, until her passing on December 7, 2015.